Ranrar/rustic-prompt/.github/instructions/rust/rust.instructions.md

 "Fetching documentation for `tokio::select!` to verify usage patterns."
 "Got the latest info on `reqwest` and its async API.
 Proceeding to implement."
 "Tests passed.
 Now validating with additional edge cases."
 "Using `thiserror` for ergonomic error handling.
-Here’s the updated enum."
+Here's the updated enum."
 "Oops, `unwrap()` would panic here if input is invalid.
 Refactoring with `match`."
 </examples>